jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 Try this:

     cd maven-sdk-tutorial
-    ./run.sh
+    ./run.sh build_start

 If you get a permissions error, run `chmod u+x ./run.sh` and try again.
 If you are on Windows, use run.bat instead.

-If you watch the output, you'll see that Maven is downloading everything it needs to compile the project, creating an AMP, deploying the AMP to the Alfresco WAR, deploying the Alfresco WAR to the embedded Tomcat server, and starting the server up.
+If you watch the output, you'll see that Maven is downloading everything it needs to compile the project, creating an AMP, downloading Docker images from Docker Hub, deploying the AMP to the Alfresco WAR, defining an Alfresco Content Services Docker image, deploying the Share AMP to the Share WAR, defining an Alfresco Share Docker image, and using Docker Compose to start up Alfresco, Share, PostgreSQL, and Alfresco Search Services.
 Eventually you'll see:

     2018-04-13 13:23:07,796  INFO  [repo.module.ModuleServiceImpl] [localhost-startStop-1] Found 3 module package(s).
     2018-04-13 13:23:07,807  INFO  [repo.module.ModuleServiceImpl] [localhost-startStop-1] Installing module 'maven-sdk-tutorial-platform-jar' version 1.0-SNAPSHOT.